 Doing a cream bath or hair mask is excellent for nourishing your hair!
-Products with vitamin A, vitamin E, biotin, and folate can help stimulate hair growth.
+Products with vitamins A, E, biotin, and folate can help stimulate hair growth.
 Plus, it’s also great for maintaining or keeping your hair strong.

 Do you miss getting your hair done?
-If you’re struggling with hair loss during your postpartum journey, step away from the hair straightener and curling irons.
+Step away from the hair straightener and curling irons if you struggle with hair loss during your postpartum journey.
 Heat styling can cause hair breakage if you turn up the heat too much, thus potentially worsening your hair loss problem.